Customized calibration sources in the JUNO experiment: Customized radioactive sources

 \subsection{Radioactive fluorine-18 source}

 Among the existing radioactive sources, the germanium-68 $(^{68}{\rm Ge})$ source undergoes electron capture, decaying into the daughter nuclide gallium-68 $(^{68}{\rm Ga})$, which then decays via $\beta^{+}$-decay into stable zinc-68 $(^{68}{\rm Zn})$ with a probability of about 89\%~\cite{McCutchan:2012xmj}.
 The positrons emitted during this $\beta^{+}$-decay annihilate within a dedicatedly designed source container made of stainless steel and PTFE~\cite{Zhang:2021tob}, resulting in the emission of two 511~keV $\gamma$-rays.
 However, the half-life of the $^{68}{\rm Ge}$ source is approximately 270~days, which is relatively short compared to the anticipated 20-year operational period of the JUNO experiment.
-Alternatively, we sought a cost-effective way to repeatedly regenerate a $\beta^{+}$-decay source before each deployment at the JUNO site. $^{18}{\rm F}$ can be generated by irradiating stable $^{19}{\rm F}$ with fast neutrons, leading to an inelastic scattering reaction, ${\rm ^{19}F(n, 2n)^{18}F}$~\cite{F18prod}.
+Since it is costly to procure the $^{68}{\rm Ge}$ source regularly, we sought a cost-effective way to repeatedly regenerate a $\beta^{+}$-decay source before each deployment at the JUNO site. $^{18}{\rm F}$ can be generated by irradiating stable $^{19}{\rm F}$ with fast neutrons, leading to an inelastic scattering reaction, ${\rm ^{19}F(n, 2n)^{18}F}$~\cite{F18prod}.
 Subsequently, $^{18}{\rm F}$ undergoes $\beta^{+}$-decay, emitting positrons as it decays into oxygen-18 $(^{18}{\rm O})$~\cite{Tilley:1995zz}.
 These positrons then annihilate within the fluorine compound, producing two 511~keV $\gamma$-rays, similar to the $^{68}{\rm Ge}$ source.